 A model for Egypt solar energy and renewable growth

-By providing clean energy and reducing reliance on diesel generators, the plant plays a vital role in stabilizing the local power grid, ensuring a reliable power supply for both residents and tourists.
+By providing clean energy and reducing reliance on diesel generators, the plant plays a vital role in stabilizing the local power grid and ensuring a reliable power supply for both residents and tourists.
 Dr. Mohamed El Sobki, Chairman of Infinity Power, noted that the project epitomizes the potential of international collaboration.
 “This project demonstrates the potential of renewable energy to transform cities,” he commented.
 “It is a shining example of what can be achieved when we work together.”

 Advancing Egypt solar energy and the national energy transition